 "A.A.P" is the debut album by Icelandic-Danish jazz quartet BERG.

 Pressed on 180 gram clear blue virgin vinyl.
 Vinyl is housed in a black poly-lined inner sleeve with center sight holes.
-Comes in a deluxe laminated gatefold sleeve with credits and liner notes on the inside.
+Comes in a deluxe gatefold sleeve with credits and liner notes on the inside.
 Shrink-wrapped for safe shipping.
 Hype Sticker on the front cover (only on the retail version).
 Limited to 300 copies.

 Includes unlimited streaming of A.A.P.

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 "Being a foreigner in a recognizable land is a weird thing.
 It sort of feels like home, but it isn’t, you feel like “one of them” but you’re not.
 That is how it was for me to move to Denmark.
 Different backgrounds, different personalities, different strokes.
 I felt, for the first time, the inner urge to compose my deepest thoughts, my subconscious meanings and what had brought me there.
 In a way, the whole album is an ode to my true home, wherever that might be.
 From the land of ice and snow, mountains and glaciers and wild rivers.
 Where the arctic nights meet the midnight sun.
 Where the clearest blue skies meet the blackest sand, to the never ending green and yellow acres, my mind is split.
 And those forces meet in the songs I’ve written for these amazing guys.
 We are all outsiders in our own way, and we gather around the force of music to create something that lies deep within.